offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

               +-- "std:underflow_error"
 ```

-To catch a exception potentially being thrown, wrap code in a try-catch block.
+To catch an exception potentially being thrown, wrap code in a try-catch block.
 Typical inheritance rules apply when catching an exception.
 For example, catching a `std:runtime_error` type will also catch anything that extends from it as well (e.g. `std:overflow_error`).

 ```c++
 try {